Design Manager / Educator / Walker

 After working across different design disciplines and scales, I understood that what truly moves me is understanding the systems that shape our society to create meaningful experiences.

-Geared with a blend of soft and hard skills, I joined Adidas, not to work on products, but on people and their creativity, building from the ground up a hub for human, cultural, and creative innovation: the MakerLab.
+Geared with a blend of soft and hard skills, I joined Adidas, not to work only on products, but on people and their creativity, too, building from the ground up a hub for human, cultural, and creative innovation: the MakerLab.

 I develop my interests depending on what feels urging, relevant, and interesting.
 I love to ideate, prototype, and test concepts and experiences.
 I am a maker after all, with a strong creative vision and can-do attitude.
 The intersections and fringes of different disciplines are my playgrounds, and it is here that, through the dialogue with experts, the true magic happens.